kylpo/notes/Constelation.md

 saying we can have all modular components is like saying the best security is turning off your computer and burying it 100 feet deep.
 They're just impractical.

+# Two approaches to separating concerns
+Two approaches I can take with separating concerns.
+Either complete seperation, or some separation.

+Lets build a green box that does something on click.

+Complete Separation:
+Put down a drop of green paint.
+Now, expand that paint to desired size by putting a box in it.
+Now, wrap that whole thing with an interact to make it interactive.

+Or you could think of things as always filling space, and flex just being a container to stop it at certain points.

+Some Separation:
+Place a box down with desired size.
+All elements in dom have styles, and all elements in dom have interactability, so add you style and event objects to this box.

+Something I really liked when learning and using React Native was the lack of a button component.
+Instead, you had a Touchable wrapping a Text component.
+Want a border and padding?
+Add it to the touchable.
+Same goes for a link: it is .a Touchable wrapping a Text component without a border, and without padding.
+Simple.

 # In prep for conf talk
 Building quickly for web and native gives me rare insights.
 Something I should leverage.